 Fred Miles, one of the company’s investors, sits at the far end of the table.
 He and the rest of the board are present, along with senior management.

 Fred Miles looks dour.
-He always looks dour, and usually Osbourne doesn’t give a fig about the dourness, but today it’s freaking him out.
+He always looks dour, and usually Osbourne doesn’t mind the dourness, but today it’s freaking him out.
 Because just above that dour face, Fred Miles wears a toupee—everyone knows it’s a toupee, it slides forward whenever he bends down to straighten his socks, but he still insists on wearing it.
 And as Osbourne stares at the toupee, his jaw drops.

 “Okay,” Osbourne mutters.
 “Yes.
 Everything’s okay.”